jncraton/oop-cpsc2030/lectures/15-inheritance-examples.md

 ## Exercise

-Create a `Rogue` class with a `stealth` method.
+Create a `Rogue` class with a `stealth` method

 ## Real-World Example: IoT Devices

-- Sensors, actuators, and controllers.
+- Sensors, actuators, and controllers

 ## Example: IoT Devices